gemesa/rgaas/README.md

 # rgaas

 `rgaas-server` is a service that generates random bytes (using rand() which is not a cryptographically secure generator).
 The length of the random byte sequence can be specified by the client.
-The server can handle multiple random number requests per connection.
-The server serves the clients via TCP/IP, can handle multiple connections and can be run as a daemon.
+The server can handle multiple random number requests per connection, can handle multiple connections, serves the clients via TCP/IP and can be run as a daemon.

-`rgaas-client` is a client to test rgaas-server (connect, request and display multiple random byte sequences of a user-specified length).
+`rgaas-client` is a client to test `rgaas-server` (connect, request and display multiple random byte sequences of a user-specified length).

 ## Installation from source